tonymazn/chatbot/README.md

-# Llama2 APAS Chatbot
+# APAS Chatbot (by Llama2)

-The Llama2 APAS Bot is a powerful tool designed to provide APAS information by answering user queries using state-of-the-art language models and vector stores.
+The Llama2 APAS Chatbot is a powerful tool designed to provide APAS information by answering user queries using state-of-the-art language models and vector stores.
 This README will guide you through the setup and usage of the Llama2 APAS Chatbot.

+Please download the Llama 2 Quantized model by Bloke in huggingface.

-Happy coding with Llama2 APAS Bot!
+Happy coding with APAS ChatBot!

 Credit: